 On 29 March 1912, the hangar collapsed in a storm, causing Waterbird’s wings to be badly damaged.
 It was re-erected, with the benefit of shoring.
 The location of the hangar can be identified by reference to the dome of the house on Belle Isle which is visible above the centre of the hangar and also from this photo of the site prior to the hangar being built.

-This photo, which includes Waterhen at the Cockshott Point hangar, is intriguing in that the background story to it is known.
+This photo, which includes Waterhen at the Cockshott Point hangar, is intriguing in that the background story is known.
 It was taken in August 1913 by Vida Bloede, who was 17 at the time and on vacation from Maryland, visiting Scotland and England with the rest of her family.
 In that Vida had photographed the Wright Flyer at Virginia in 1908, it might be assumed she wanted to have a passenger flight in Waterhen.
 The boy in the canoe is her 19 year old brother, Victor Bloede, Junior.
 Their father had become wealthy, having invented the process for dyed fabric that would not fade on exposure to sunlight and also the gum adhesive used on US postage stamps.

 In 1919, the hangar was leased for use by two Avro 504’s which were operated by Howard Pixton for A. V. Roe & Co.
 Ltd., including joyriding, instructing, charter flights and delivering newspapers to the Isle of Man.